LibreCat/Catmandu-Store-OpenSearch/README.md

 - Nicolas Franck, `<nicolas.franck at ugent.be>`

+# IMPORTANT

+This module is still a work in progress, and needs further testing using it in a production system

 # LICENSE AND COPYRIGHT

 This program is free software; you can redistribute it and/or modify it